LAX - SIN

 The average price of all round-trip flights from Los Angeles to Singapore clicked on KAYAK for each day over the last 12 months.

 When flying from Los Angeles to Singapore, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Los Angeles, you’ll find the best rates on Fridays and the most expensive ones on Saturdays.
+For your return to Los Angeles, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Los Angeles to Singapore?